-Dark Eye Circles – Causes, Treatment & Recommended Removal Method
+Dark Eye Circles – Causes & Recommended Treatment

 Periorbital dark circles are a result of the thin layer of skin below your eyes showing the blood vessels and the blood they contain more clearly than anywhere else on your body.
-(For reference, this skin around your eyelids, called periorbital skin, is on average about 0.5 mm thick compared to an average of about 2 mm thick on most of the rest of your body.)
+To put it in perspective, the skin under your lower eyelid, called the periorbital skin, is usually about 0.5 mm thick whereas the skin covering the rest of your body, is about 2 mm thick on average.

-It’s the exact same concept with the skin below your eyes.
-Those dark bluish circles are (usually) just the result of light being reflected back off of the blood vessels sitting just below the surface of that incredibly thin patch of skin.
-This is the same reason facial bruises are more prominent below or around the eyes; the thin skin just shows the blood from the ruptured blood vessels a little bit more clearly.
-So what are the causes for your dark rings?
+This is the same principle at work with the skin area below your eyes.
+Those unattractive, dark bluish circles are formed when the blood vessels located just underneath the surface of that very thin patch of skin, begin to reflect the light falling on them..
+This is also the reason why facial bruises are usually more pronounced in areas located under or around the eyes; the thin skin only displays the blood from the cracked blood vessels with relatively more clarity.
+So what actually causes dark rings to form under your eyes?

-- Iron Deficiencies – Dark rings can be a sign of an iron deficiency such as anaemia.
-For people with less iron in their systems, haemoglobin, the red pigment which carries oxygen to cells, is more easily broken down and can make the skin below the eye appear dark or bruised.
+- Iron Deficiency – Sometimes, dark circles can be an indication of iron deficiency conditions such as anaemia.
+In people suffering from less iron in their body, the red pigment, haemoglobin, which transports oxygen to cells, gets broken down very easily, imparting a dark or bruised look to the skin in areas below the eye.

-- Sunken-Looking Eyes – With age, the bones forming the orbit shrink and the orbital cavity gets bigger.
-We also lose some of the periorbital fat that cushions the eyes.
-Over time, this can result in sunken-looking eyes and make dark circles look worse.
+- Sunken-Looking Eyes – With advancing age, the bones forming the orbit, tend to shrink and enlarging the orbital cavity.
+Some of the periorbital fat which cradles and cushions the eyes, is lost with the passage of time.
+As a result, we end up with sunken-looking eyes, making the dark circles look worse.

 Dark Eye Circles Removal